omarreis/GBE3D/demos/SailboatDemo/README.md

 * Scrollable listbox contains all app controls: camera, boat, waves and object groups ( click button at top-left to toggle controls)
 * Main camera controls: AngleOfView, Azimuth and elevation.
 * Option to design camera.
 Note that design camera cannot be zoomed or moved ( may look unresponsive )
-* Mouse actions: drag up/down=change elevation, drag rigth/left rotates camera.
+* Mouse actions: vertical drag changes elevation, horizontal drag rotates camera.
-* Boat controls: toggle movement, Course (or Cap), Speed, Heel, jib and mainsail rotation).
+* Boat controls: toggle movement, Course (or Cap), Speed, Heel, jib and mainsail rotation.
 * Wave system is a sum of 5 senoid waves w/ configurable Amplitude, Longueur, Vitesse and Origine ( same as TGBEPlaneExtend, Om: kept the french names )
 * All graphic assets (3d models and textures) are embedded in the form file (fSailboatDemo.fmx).
 That is why the .fmx is so big (25M).